Skip to main content

 Suzannah Biernoff joined the History of Art Department at Birkbeck in 2007, having previously taught on the Visual Culture programme at Middlesex University, at Chelsea College of Art and Design, and at Sydney University.
 Her books, focusing on histories of the body, face and visuality, include Sight and Embodiment in the Middle Ages (Palgrave, 2002) and Portraits of Violence: War and the Aesthetics of Disfigurement (University of Michigan Press, 2017).

-Suzannah’s research on the history of the face and disfigurement has been funded by the Wellcome Trust through a Research Leave Award from 2007-10 and a Birkbeck/Wellcome Trust ISSF mid-career award in 2015.
+Suzannah’s research on the history of the face and disfigurement was funded by the Wellcome Trust through a Research Leave Award (2007-10) and a Birkbeck/Wellcome Trust ISSF mid-career award (2015).
 A Wellcome Trust Small Grant supported Visualising Illness: a programme of events that brought together stakeholders with an interest in visual first-person responses to illness, including clinicians, art therapists, artists, and art historians.
-Publications related to this project include ‘Picturing Pain’ in the Edinburgh Companion to the Critical Medical Humanities and a chapter on ‘Beauty, ugliness and ideas of difference’ for the forthcoming Bloomsbury Cultural History of Beauty edited by Paul Deslandes.
+Publications related to this project include ‘Picturing Pain’ in Encountering Pain: Hearing, Seeing, Speaking, edited by Deborah Padfield and Joanna Zakrzewska, and a chapter on ‘Beauty, ugliness and ideas of difference’ for the forthcoming Bloomsbury Cultural History of Beauty edited by Paul Deslandes.

-Suzannah is a founding member of Birkbeck’s Centre for Medical Humanities and teaches on the cross-disciplinary MA Medical Humanities: Bodies, Cultures and Ideas.
+She is co-director of Birkbeck's Centre for Medical and Health Humanities and teaches on the cross-disciplinary MA Medical Humanities: Bodies, Cultures and Ideas.

 Highlights